 Carry enough cash as ATMs might not work as well.
 SBI bank in Kaza does provide you money even from the POS machine they have installed in the bank in case ATM is not working.
 However, cash is limited to Rs 1000 in a day.

-10. Expect no mobile signals for couple of days to few weeks to few months
+10. Expect no mobile signals for a couple of days to a few weeks to few months

 11. Expect bare minimum medical help and support in case required